exakat/php-dictionary/dictionary/vo.ini.rst

 VO is a class, with properties, constants and methods.

-VO may be confused with Data Transfert Object: the former's role is to carry data inside the application, the first one holds data, and can only be compared by its values.
+VO may be confused with Data Transfer Object: the former's role is to carry data inside the application, the first one holds data, and can only be compared by its values.

 `Documentation <https://en.wikipedia.org/wiki/Data_transfer_object>`__